cfw-guide/dsi.cfw.guide/_pages/en_US/hiyacfw-setup.md

    <h3>macOS</h3>
 </noscript>

-1. Launch the `Just-A-DFC` file extracted from the Just-A-DFC archive
+1. Right click the `Just-A-DFC` file extracted from the Just-A-DFC archive and choose `Open`
 1. Identify where your SD card is mounted
 1. Wait a few minutes until all the dummy files have been created
 1. If the application doesn't close you out, hit ENTER.